junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Doctor: "Fascinating race, the weeping angels.
 The only psychopath in the universe to kill you nicely.
 No mess, no fuss, they just zap you into the past and let you live to death, the rest of your life used up and blown away in the blink of an eye.
 You die in the past and in the present, they consume the energy of all the days you might have had.
 All your stolen moments.
 They're creatures of the abstract, they live off *potential* energy." ("timey-wimey detector" Dean: "I made a better hand-made EMF than that when I was ten.")

+## Chap 4 The Roman In The Cellar

+> (Dean POV)
+>
+> 4 confront Julius Grayle, meet River, cross introductions
+>
+> Dean/Amy volunteer to check Rory, Dean protect Amy & zapped away to Winter Quay, meet Rory

+### draft notes

-Dean ert Amy/Rory: "So you two are married."
+Dean wrt Amy/Rory: "So you two are married."
 Cas wrt Doctor/River: "You two are also married."
 Amy wrt destiel: "And you are --?"
 Dean: "No, no, we, uh, we are best friends."
 Amy: "Sure."

-## Act 2

-> 4 confront Grayle, meet River, multiple introductions
+## Chap 5 Night In The Statue Park

+> (Dean POV)
 >
-> Dean/Amy volunteer to check Rory, Dean protect Amy & zapped away to Winter Quay, meet Rory
+> Dean/Rory try to find exit in Winter Quay, surrounded by angels, back away in corridor, notice familiar angel face (Tessa, Samandriel, Hannah), realize infection pattern (phone call Cas?)

+## Chap 6 Calling The Doctor

+> (Cas POV)
 >
-> Dean/Rory try to find exit, surrounded by angels, back away in corridor, notice familiar angel face (Tessa, Samandriel, Hannah), realize infection pattern

-## Act 3

 > River break wrist (fail to change future), Doctor/River's love talk (River thought not loved back), Cas hear & cure River
 >
 > Amy use Doctor's device to locate Dean/Rory, 4 of them go save, see room names, split witness old Dean die (Cas uneasy), Amy see old Rory